department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/punctuation.md

 Use quotation marks when referencing free text that users submit in a form field (like search input).
 **Example:** Showing 1-10 of 110 search results for “what are my benefits”

-Don’t use quotation marks in references to buttons, screens, or section headers in text.
+Don’t use quotation marks when referencing buttons, screens, or section headers in instructions.
 For these situations, use bold only.
 **Example:** Then click the **Search this area of the map** button.